Get Answers to These FAQs We Hear the Most

 Get Legal Help After Being Hit by an Intoxicated Driver

 If you have been hurt in an accident caused by a drunk driver, please know that our entire team at the Law Office of Kenneth E. Berger will do everything in our power to hold all responsible parties accountable and obtain justice on your behalf.
 With offices conveniently located in Columbia and Myrtle Beach, we’re able to serve clients across all of South Carolina.
-Call us by phone at (803) 790-2800 or (843) 427-2800, fill out our contact form, or click the live chat box on this page now to arrange a free consultation with us today.
+Call us today at 803-790-2800 (Columbia, SC) / 843-427-2800 (Myrtle Beach, SC), or start a live chat 24/7 with a real, live person to arrange a free and confidential consultation.